 Music lessons are taught with a specialist music teacher on a rotation basis alongside the Charanga scheme of work.
 This embodies all of the musical elements children will need in order to progress their musical abilities along with broadening their musical horizons.

-At the end of KS1 we aim to begin to develop a love of music.
+By the end of KS1 we aim to begin to develop a love of music.
 Children begin to develop the skills of singing, playing a range of instruments and composing.
-Music is used to unite KS1 and develop a sense of enjoyment in music.
+Children will begin to have an understanding of the different elements on music and develop a sense of enjoyment in music.

-Children develop the skills of singing, playing a range of instruments and composing using appropriate notation.
-Pupils explore many different styles of music.
-They increasingly become independent in their choice of instruments both tuned and un-tuned.
+Children continue to follow the Charanga scheme of work and further develop their skills of singing, playing a range of instruments and composing using appropriate notation.
+Pupils explore many different styles of music and become increasingly independent in their choices of instruments, using both tuned and un-tuned.